dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 >Updated ~~August 4, 2023~~ October 30, 2023 (Designed to be run on Alpine)

-# Steps to create reference genome and run cellranger:
+# Steps to create reference genome and run cellranger
 0. [Get a server launched](#get-a-server-launched)
 0. [Install Cell Ranger](#install-cell-ranger-now-optional)
 0. [Download and prepare a reference genome](#download-and-prepare-a-reference-genome)